On this page:

 - likely users of the new use or development.

 Assessing the number of available existing off-site spaces can be complex, particularly if public on-street parking is intended to contribute significantly to car parking needs.
-Where there are time restrictions on car spaces, timeframes should be suitable for the use, and spaces should have sufficient vacancies at the times when the proposed use would require them.
+The assessment should consider as relevant, whether car parking spaces:- match the duration of stay for the use, if they are time-restricted

 Where a proposal has a mix of uses or will use shared car parking spaces, it may not be necessary to provide all the required spaces for each use due to efficiencies gained from sharing car parking spaces.